allysonpark/allysonpark.github.io/educational.md

 - [Fall 2021, Spring 2022] TA, Head of homework assignments

 ## Educational videos
-With the exception of the first link below, the _lectures_ I delivered from CS61BL Su21 are the property of the University, and are not publicly available on Youtube.
+With the exception of the first link below, the _lectures_ I delivered from CS61BL Su21 are the property of the University, and are not publicly available on YouTube.
 The other videos I delivered are recorded discussion walkthroughs from CS61B Sp21.
 Each video contains some course announcements, a content review, and then goes over worksheet questions.

 * [Lecture on Inheritance, Types, and Dynamic Method Selection](https://www.youtube.com/watch?v=ZS9ejYKKL8U&list=PL102eBoiAo8l1BatYdB0fjfqELIjRlSfp&index=11)
 * [Introduction to Java](https://www.youtube.com/watch?v=COw3Pl1Q-KI&t=50s)